ianhussey/OpenSourceIRAP/README.md

 The response options (i.e., "similar" and "different") are specified in the `task.xlsx` file.

-- NB response option "A" will be presented on the **right** hand side in the first block (assuming block order = "a" and moving response options = False).
+- NB response option "A" will be presented on the *right* hand side in the first block (assuming block order = "a" and moving response options = False).
 Here, I have followed practices from the IAT literature to map the most probable response (e.g., similar is "default" over different, true over false, etc) to the right hand, which is more likely to be the dominant hand.
 This may differ in other implimentations of the task.

 The pre block rules are also specified in the `task.xlsx` file.
 These can be generic for both blocks (e.g., "learn to respond correctly based on the feedback") or specific to each and the stimulus set (e.g., "respond AS IF flowers are positive and insects are negative").

-#### 4. Task parameters
+### 4. Task parameters
 The number of trials per block is equal to (the number of rows in the `stimuli.xlsx` file) \* (4 [the number of trial types]).

 - For example, IRAPs frequently employ four exemplars per stimulus category, and 32 trials per block.
 The default stimulus file accomplishes this by including the four exemplars twice each (on separate rows) in the `stimuli.xlsx` file.
 8 rows(4 exemplars \*2 rows each)\*4(trial types) = 32 trials per block.

 Each block contains an equal number of each trial type.
 This is determined by the `block_layout.xlsx` file, which specifies how label and target stimuli are combined to make trial types.
 This file should not be altered.

-Task parameters such as the practice block mastery accuracy and median latency criteria, maximum number of practice block pairs, number of test block pairs, location of the response options (left vs. right), and on-screen location of all stimuli are specified in the `task.xlsx` file.
+The `task.xlsx` file also specifies:

+- IRAP_name, a variable for specifying which study/task a produced data file belongs to
+- practice block mastery accuracy criterion
+	- This is specified out of 100% (e.g., 80), not 1 (e.g., .8)
+- practice block median latency criteria
+	- This is specified in *seconds*, not milliseconds.
+- maximum number of practice block pairs
+- number of test block pairs
+- location of the response options (left vs. right)
-Response options locations can be either fixed or moving randomly.
+	- Response options locations can be either fixed or moving randomly.
 Default is "False" (fixed), set this to "True" for moving.
+- the screen location of all stimuli
-- All screen locations are in PsychoPy's [normalised units](http://www.psychopy.org/general/units.html#normalised-units).
+	- All screen locations are specified in PsychoPy's [normalised units](http://www.psychopy.org/general/units.html#normalised-units).

 The values provided in the included file are representative of commonly used task parameter values among published studies.
 E.g.:

-- \>= 80% correct.
+- accuracy \>= 80% correct
-- median latency <= 2000ms.
+- median latency <= 2.0 seconds
-- Max 4 practice block pairs.
+- Max 4 practice block pairs
-- 3 test block pairs.
+- 3 test block pairs
+- fixed location of response options

 One key parameter that is not set in the `task.xlsx` file is the order of presentation of the blocks (i.e., block order).
 Instead, this is set for each participant in the dialogue box that appears after you run the task.
 This was implimented this was as it's the only variable that sometimes differs between participants within a study.
 The default is "a" (rule A first).
 Set this to "b" for rule B first.
 I.e., if you wish to counterbalance block order, the researcher must set the block order for each participant using the dialogue box when the participant number is entered.

-#### 5. Auto-response "monkey" for piloting the task
+### 5. Auto-response "monkey" for piloting the task
 When you run the task, an auto-response 'monkey' can be invoked by setting "UseMonkey" in the dialogue box to "y" or "yes".
 This will simulate key presses throughout the task to that you can test your script without you having to hit E and I interminably.
 NB you may have to lower your accuracy criterion to below 50% (i.e., just put it to 0) for the task to run through entirely, as the monkey simply simulates the I key and then the E key, in that order, on every trial.

+## Output
-### Data output
+### 1. Data files
 `.psydat`, `.csv` and `.log` files are produced for each participant.
 The `.csv` file alone is sufficient to most analyses (e.g., calculation of D scores).
 To my understanding, the format of the `.csv` output files are Tidy Data compliant (Wickham, 2014) and therefore easy to analyse in R with little to no processing needed.

-### Data processing R script
+### 2. Data processing
 The included `data processing.r` R script produces accuracy and latency summary data and *D*1 scores for each participant (including "overall" *D*1 scores, *D*1 scores for each trial-type, and split-half overall *D*1 scores).

 Very little familiarity with R/RStudio is needed to use this script: simply change the set working directory line to the location of your data (e.g., `setwd("~/git/Open Source IRAP/data`), and the save output line to your chosen directory (e.g., `write.csv(all_tasks_df, file = '~/git/Open Source IRAP/data processing/processed_IRAP_data.csv', row.names=FALSE)`), and then run the script.

+The script produces a `processed_IRAP_data.csv` file with the following variables for analysis:

+	IRAP_name
+	participant	gender	age	date	starting_block  # a or b	max_pairs_practice_blocks	n_pairs_test_blocks	latency_criterion  # in seconds, not milliseconds
+	accuracy_criterion  # out of 100% (e.g., 80)	moving_response_options  # true or false	auto_response_monkey  # true or false	n_pairs_practice_blocks	rt_mean	rt_sd	rt_block_A_median	rt_block_B_median	D1	D1_trial_type_1	D1_trial_type_2	D1_trial_type_3	D1_trial_type_4	D1_odd	D1_even	percentage_accuracy	exclude_based_on_fast_trials  # true or false

+Note that while the `processed_IRAP_data.csv` file lists many of the  task paramters employed and the identifying information (e.g., IRAP_name, participant number, age, date, etc.), it does not include:

+- the pre block rules (variables rule_A, rule_B in `task.xlsx`)
+- the response options (variables response_option_A, response_option_B in `task.xlsx`)
+- or the stimuli exemplars (all variables in `stimuli.xslx`)

+As such, it's important to retain copies of the `task.xlsx` and `stimuli.xslx` that produced the raw data files in order to be able interpret its effects/replicate a given IRAP in future.

-#### 1. *D*1 scoring method
+#### a. *D*1 scoring method
-*D* scores are (Greenwald et al., 2003) are a variant of Cohen's *d*, and are used to quantify the effect size difference between two response patterns (e.g., rts on block As vs. block Bs in an IRAP).
+*D* scores are (Greenwald et al., 2003) are a variant of Cohen's *d* effect size, and are used to quantify the effect size difference between two response patterns (e.g., rts on block As vs. block Bs in an IRAP).
 They differ from Cohen's *d* in how standard deviations are calculated, sub variants differ in their exclusion criteria and the presence/absence of an error penalty. *D*1 scores are have been employed in the majority of published IRAP research to date (although see next heading).
 The generic steps in calculating *D*1 scores are as follows:

 1. Participants with >10% of (test block) trials <300ms are excluded.
 2. All rts > 10000 ms are excluded.